Primeister/FundingRequest/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (`git checkout -b feature-branch`).
-3.Make your changes and commit them (git commit -m 'Add new feature').
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4.Push to the branch (git push origin feature-branch).
+4. Push to the branch (`git push origin feature-branch`).
-5.Open a Pull Request.
+5. Open a Pull Request.

 ## Contact
 For any questions or feedback, feel free to contact any of the contributors: